 I can express my preferences on familiar and everyday topics of Interest and explain why I feel that way, using simple sentences.

+I can\

-Examples I can\ • I can write a series of reasons why an art or music style is appealing to me.
-I can write to explain why others should read a book I enjoyed, citing specific reasons.
-I can write a recommendation of a website and give reasons why others might find it useful.
-I can provide a simple description of a field trip or work experience in an effort to persuade others to participate in the future.
-I can create a simple written or graphic ad to encourage someone to purchase a product or service.
+- I can write a series of reasons why an art or music style is appealing to me. - I can write to explain why others should read a book I enjoyed, citing specific reasons. - I can write a recommendation of a website and give reasons why others might find it useful. - I can provide a simple description of a field trip or work experience in an effort to persuade others to participate in the future. - I can create a simple written or graphic ad to encourage someone to purchase a product or service.

 How can I present information to inform, describe or explain?

 I can present on familiar and everyday topics, using simple sentences.
-Examples I can • I can develop a simple survey for my peers, about my school or another topic. • I can write basic instructions on how to make or do something. • I can write questions to obtain additional information about something I read online.
-I can write an outline or draft of a presentation that I plan to present orally. • l can do this with help. can do this consistently.
-I have provided evidence to demonstrate this.

-I can write a simple profile of a famous athlete, celebrity, or historical figure.
+- I can - I can develop a simple survey for my peers, about my school or another topic. - I can write basic instructions on how to make or do something. - I can write questions to obtain additional information about something I read online. - I can write an outline or draft of a presentation that I plan to present orally. - I can write a simple profile of a famous athlete, celebrity, or historical figure.